plackyhacker/AMSI-Bypass/README.md

 I have also added `amsihook.cpp` as another method in which AMSI bypass can be achieved via DLL injection.
 This method hooks the `AmsiScanBuffer()` function and always returns `AMSI_RESULT_CLEAN`.

+I recently added `amsihook.cs` a snippet of code to demonstarte how a hook can be done manually.